Kern Miller: Move into non-league

 Having already been registered for three different Football League clubs Miller was only eligible to join a club below the Conference National, so on 9 March he joined Conference North side Gainsborough Trinity on a contract until the end of the season.
 Miller was eventually loaned out to Worksop Town returning at the end of the season.
 Miller was not amongst those players retained at the end of the 2011–12 season and thus left the club.

 On 23 July 2012 he joined Boston United on a one-year contract.
 Despite starting the Pilgrims first six Football Conference North games, he was released by the club on 8 September 2012 with the club's manager Jason Lee stating that the decision was made to enable the club to free up some money to give them room to manoeuvre in the transfer market.
 He moved on to join former loan club, Worksop Town.

 In June 2013, he agreed terms to remain at Worksop Town for the 2013–14 season.
 In September 2013 Miller joined Grantham Town.

 Miller signed for Southern League side King's Lynn Town in June 2015.
 He made a total of 41 appearances in all competitions for King's Lynn during the 2015/16 season, his only goals being a brace against Wroxham in the FA Cup.

 After a spell at Stamford, Miller signed for Northern Premier League rivals Frickley Athletic in August 2020, making his debut in the F.A.
 Cup against Newcastle Benfield.
 He left the club ahead of the 2021/22 season.

 In July 2021, Miller joined his home town club Skegness Town.
+He later moved on to Anstey Nomads, where he made four league appearances, and Newark, where he played six times, scoring once.

+During the 2022-23 season, Miller returned to Stamford, and then to Skegness, before rejoining another former club, this time moving to Grantham Town.